Cherokee County, North Carolina: Major highways

 US 64, the longest highway in North Carolina, and a cross-country highway, passes through the county from east–west.
 US 74, which links Chattanooga, Asheville, Charlotte, and Wilmington, is a major 4-lane highway through the county.
 US 19 and US 129 also pass through the county, providing connections to Atlanta to the south and Knoxville to the north.
-There is also a plan to extend Interstate 24 from Chattanooga to Charlotte.